SunnyKrS1ngh/JevMario/README.md

 An autonomous AI agent playing Super Mario in Python, powered by **Jev** (System One decision model) via the OpenRouter Decisions API.

-Based on the [super-mario-python](https://github.com/mx0c/super-mario-python) engine, enhanced with a real-time observation pipeline, async decision loop, and continuous momentum action executor.

 ---